ffriday/rickandmorty/README.md

-# rickandmorty
-Rick and Morty
+# Rick and Morty API app